freeCodeCamp/guide/src/pages/jquery/jquery-ajax-post-method/index.md

 });
 ~~~~
-requests `form.json` from the server, sending additional data and handling the returned response (json format).
+requests `form.php` from the server, sending additional data and handling the returned response (json format).
 This example can be written in this format:
 ~~~~
-$.post('http://example.com/form.json', {category:'client', type:'premium'}).done(function(response){
+$.post('http://example.com/form.php', {category:'client', type:'premium'}).done(function(response){

 alert("success");